Account Closing Review

 3. Overseas subsidiaries

-With respect to affiliated companies overseas, orders for services in China were favorable and sales volume reached ¥25.868 billion, resulting in earnings growth of 15.6% compared with the same period last year.
-On the other hand, with regard to profit and loss, there was a segment loss of ¥347 million (there was segment profit of ¥37 million in the same period last year) due to an increase in temporary surplus personnel costs related to the completion of some large-scale projects in South Korea, up-front investments in Europe and other factors.
+With respect to affiliated companies overseas, orders for services in Korea and China were favorable and sales volume reached ¥61.974 billion, resulting in earnings growth of 17.6% compared with the previous period.
+Segment profit amounted to ¥313 million (there was a segment loss of ¥24 million in the previous period) due to the impact of factors including improved profitability at Korean subsidiaries and business restructuring at European subsidiaries.